Roland in Moonlight: Background

 Before the book's publication, Hart had published previously about both Roland and his fictional great uncle Aloysius Bentley in essay form at First Things: with two about Aloysius in 2011 and six about Roland from 2014 to 2016.
 In February 2005, Hart wrote "Roland Redivivus" a review of Orlando Innamorato (Orlando in Love) by Matteo Maria Boiardo, and this Roland is noted as the namesake for the family's new puppy in the first paragraphs of Roland in Moonlight.

 In addition to these, Hart published a defense in 2015 of there being animals in paradise that involved a debate with a "manualist neo-paleo-neo-Thomists of the baroque persuasion."
 In this essay, Hart made several references to Roland:

 Yes, well, as I say, this young Thomist told me that not only could my dog not love me (since he lacks a rational nature), but I could not love my dog (something about there needing to be some rational equality between lover and beloved).
 Now, while I admitted that I could only presume the former claim to be incorrect (if only on account of the tender sobriquets—Honeychild, Blossom, Barbarossa—by which my dog addresses me), I was adamant that I could be absolutely certain of the falsity of the latter.
 But my friend was not deterred: “Oh, no,” he insisted, “you don’t really love him; you just think you do because of your deep emotional attachment to him.”
 Of course.
 Foolish of me.
 Leave it to a two-tier Thomist to devise a definition of love that does not actually involve love.
 If you can believe in pure nature, I suppose you can believe anything. ...My interlocutor was an adherent to a particularly colorless construal of the beatific vision, one that allows for no real participation of animal creation (except eminently, through us) in the final blessedness of the Kingdom; I, by contrast, hope to see puppies in paradise, and persevere in faith principally for that reason.

 Since the publication of his book Roland in Moonlight, Hart has continued to write new dialogues with Roland which have been published on Hart's subscription newsletter Leaves in the Wind.

+Roland passed away in May 2024, after the publication of the book.